Ultimate Guide to Stored Product Pests

 Problems they cause

-- When red flour beetles are agitated, they turn a pink colour and secrete a substance called quinone that causes flour to also turn pink, give off an unpleasant odour and taste mouldy
+- When red flour beetles are agitated, they turn a pink colour and secrete a substance called quinone that causes flour also to turn pink, give off an unpleasant odour and taste mouldy

 - Because flour beetles thrive in warm, humid environments, this can encourage the growth of mould in your food